benaadams/ERCs/ERCS/erc-XXXX.md

 ![Core architecture and control-vs-custody separation](../assets/erc-XXXX/control-architecture.svg)

 Control is not limited to one account.
 Any address MAY own multiple controller NFTs and therefore control multiple corresponding accounts.
 Because a compliant account MAY itself hold [ERC-721](./eip-721) tokens, including controller NFTs, one NFT-controlled account MAY itself become the controller of other NFT-controlled accounts.
-This enables nested account trees.
+This enables nested account trees that naturally model corporate ownership structures: a corporate treasury or DAO controls subsidiary accounts for different operational functions, each with its own approval scope and risk profile, and transfer of a subsidiary's controller NFT to a new parent is a divestiture executed as a single NFT transfer while the subsidiary's assets, positions, and history remain intact.
+The same structure supports fund management: a parent account holds child-account controller NFTs representing different strategies or asset classes, and the entire fund can be transferred to a new manager through a single NFT transfer of the parent's controller token.
 Wallets and applications MAY present such hierarchies as folders, subaccounts, vaults, or another navigation metaphor, but this ERC standardizes only the control and execution semantics, not the UI metaphor.

 ![Hierarchical account tree and nesting](../assets/erc-XXXX/hierarchy-tree.svg)

 Multiple accounts under a single controller also provide approval-scoped risk isolation without requiring multiple keys.
 Because each account is a separate contract at a separate address, token-level approvals ([ERC-20](./eip-20) `approve`, [ERC-721](./eip-721) `setApprovalForAll`, [ERC-1155](./eip-1155) operator approvals) granted by one account do not affect any other account.
 A user MAY hold high-value assets in one account and interact with higher-risk protocols from a different account, both controlled by the same EOA or parent account.
 An unlimited approval granted to a compromised or malicious contract from the higher-risk account cannot reach assets held by the other.
 This is the same isolation that previously required managing separate seed phrases or hardware wallet slots for distinct EOAs, achieved here through separate custody addresses under unified root control.

+This also complements session-key schemes.
+Session keys limit what a delegated signer can do on a valuable account through permission scoping.
+Child accounts under this ERC limit what there is to lose: the user funds a purpose-specific child account with only the assets needed for the task.
+If the child is compromised, the loss is bounded by its balance rather than by the expressiveness of a permission policy.
+A delegated signer (hot key, agent, or session validator) is still needed on the child for unattended operation, but the blast radius of that delegation is hard-capped by the child's account boundary rather than relying solely on permission scoping to contain it.

+The combination of NFT ownership and delegated validators also supports organizational signing structures.
+An organization holds the controller NFT as root control but installs validators that authorize designated staff, departments, or external parties (such as a bank providing a credit facility) to sign transactions on the account - analogous to a corporate card where the company owns the account and employees can spend against it within policy limits.
+The organization can revoke any individual validator or call `resetDelegations(tokenId)` to invalidate all delegated authority at once, without transferring the NFT.
+Combined with child accounts, this extends to departmental budgets: a parent account controlled by the organization holds child-account controller NFTs, and each child is operated by a department head through a programmable parent that enforces spending limits and contract whitelists.

 ![Approval-scoped risk isolation across separate custody addresses](../assets/erc-XXXX/approval-risk-isolation.svg)

 The separation is intentional.
 Transfer of the NFT rotates root control without moving assets held by the account; and thus "key-rotation" of a smart-account occurs via simply transferring the NFT to a new owner.
 The recipient gains full control without ever knowing or sharing the previous owner's keys.
+A user who wants to move from a hot wallet to a cold storage multisig, or from an EOA to a post-quantum signature scheme, transfers the NFT and is done - their Aave positions, Uniswap LP, Maker vault, ENS name, governance participation history, protocol allowlists, and every other address-based relationship remain at the same account address, now controlled by a different security model.

 This also enables account transfer as a first-class operation: an account with its full position history, token balances, protocol memberships, and address-based reputation can be sold, gifted, or handed off to a new controller through a single NFT transfer.
+For example, when a DAO votes to change its treasury management committee, the outgoing committee transfers the controller NFT to the new multisig - the treasury address, its protocol positions, its allowlists, and its on-chain reputation all persist, replacing what would otherwise require multi-transaction, multi-governance-vote asset migration and updating every protocol integration that references the old address.
 Because assets remain at the account address, a single control rotation replaces what would otherwise require individual transfers of each balance and position, avoiding the gas cost, complexity, and failure risk of moving assets one by one.

+The same mechanism supports digital inheritance: the controller NFT can be held by a dead man's switch contract or a multisig with designated heirs, so that a user's entire on-chain estate - assets, positions, memberships, and address-based identity - transfers to a successor through a single NFT transfer rather than requiring shared seed phrases or centralized custodians.
+More generally, because the controller NFT is a standard [ERC-721](./eip-721) token, it can be held by any contract - a vesting contract that releases control after a schedule completes, an escrow that releases on payment confirmation, or a governance contract that executes account operations only after a vote passes.
+A vesting position can also be sold by transferring the beneficiary's claim without the grantor releasing tokens early or sharing keys - the assets remain locked in the account while the right to eventually control them changes hands.

 ![Control transfer flow](../assets/erc-XXXX/control-transfer-flow.svg)